 The United States National Science Foundation funds the project through the Major Research Equipment and Facilities Construction (MREFC) budget account.
 The Caltech-MIT LIGO Laboratory, with Caltech as the responsible fiduciary institution, will carry out the Project.
 Other members of the LIGO Scientific Collaboration (LSC), with NSF or other funding, will participate in all phases of the effort.
-Several International Partners are contributing significant equipment, manpower, and expertise: The UK contribution is the test mass suspension and some test mass optics, funded via PPARC, and the German contribution is the pre-stabilized laser, funded via the Max Planck Society.
-Operations of the LIGO Laboratory during and after the Advanced LIGO Project will be funded through the NSF Research and Related Activities (R&RA) budget account; these activities include observation with initial LIGO, research in further improvements in detectors, commissioning of Advanced LIGO, and the operation of, and observation with, Advanced LIGO.
+Several International Partners are contributing significant equipment, manpower, and expertise: The UK contribution is the test mass suspension and some test mass optics, funded via the Science and Technology Facilities Council (STFC, formerly PPARC), and the German contribution is the pre-stabilized laser, funded via the Max Planck Society.
+Operations of the LIGO Laboratory during and after the Advanced LIGO Project will be funded through the NSF Research and Related Activities (R&RA) budget account; these activities include observation with initial LIGO, research in further improvements in detectors, tuning of Advanced LIGO for achieving the target sensitivity, and the operation of, and observation with, Advanced LIGO.